contrapunctus-1/chronometrist/README.md

    - It _should_ ask for confirmation.
    - Alternatively, or as a complement - an **undo command**, which will undo your last action (clock in or clock out).
 3. **Custom day start/end time** - option to use a specific time to define when a day starts/ends. e.g. 08:00 will mean a day starts and ends at 08:00 instead of the usual 24:00/00:00.
 Helpful for late sleepers.
-4. **Fix suggested reasons** - when using `ido` (via `ido-ubiquitous`), the default reason suggested is the last one used, which I personally find silly.
-   - Make default blank?
-   - Possibly make suggestions activity-sensitive e.g. when stopping activity A, don't suggest past reasons used for activity B, C, etc. Add a variable to customize this, because it might not be the behaviour everyone wants.
-   - Suggest reasons by frequency?
-So your most used reason for the task is the default suggestion.
+4. Suggest reasons by frequency?
+So your most-used reason for the task is the default suggestion.
 If you usually _don't_ provide a reason for the task, the default is nil.
 5. **Better shortcuts** - shortcuts derived from the first alphabet of each project might be nicer.
 6. **Modeline support** - show currently active project + time spent on it so far in the mode-line (see timeclock-mode-line-display)
    - Maybe make modeline slowly change color the longer you do something?